hhvm/user-documentation/guides/hack/05-functions/30-function-references.md

 ## Introspection

-Function references can be cached in APC (the name will be resolved again when they are rehydrated) or passed to memoized functions.
+Function references can be cached in APC (the name will be resolved again when they are retrieved) or passed to memoized functions.
 However, other serialization formats are not supported.

 Internally, function/method references are represented using special data types